 Well, you can put your mind to rest because this post tackles these issues and many more.

-The short answer here is: yes.
+The short answer to does tea go bad is: yes.
 Tea can go bad.

 As a result, you can’t brew a cup of tea and then leave it untouched indefinitely.
 The same can be said for iced tea as well.

-What isn’t as straightforward, though, is how long tea can be considered OK to drink.
+What isn’t as straightforward, though, is how long brewed tea can be considered OK to drink.